dpiloni/Active-UCITS-Strategy-with-Regularization-Methods-in-US-Equity-Market/README.md

 ## Conclusions

-* The strategy is able to deliver a greater Sharpe ratio, expected returns and an outstanding annualized alpha of 10% over the period 2008-2020
+* The strategy is able to deliver a greater Sharpe ratio, expected returns and an annualized alpha of 10% over the period 2008-2020
 * The strategy seems to act like an amplifier of benchmark movements: it performs incredibly better than the benchmark when the market goes up, but this comes with a worse perfomance during bearish periods.